erikrasmusnilsson/go-mailchimp/readme.md

 * `builder.Name("The name of your list")`
 * `builder.PermissionReminder("The permission reminder for your list")`

 Moreover, a list must also contain a contact and campaign defaults.
 These are instantiated manually.
 One example for each is given below, together with how to wire them up to the list builder.
 If any of the fields marked with a *required* comment are not specified when `Build` is called, then an error will be returned.
+It is for this reason that using the `ListBuilder` is advised, it will ensure that all the required data has been filled in before contacting MailChimp.

 ```go
 contact := mailchimp.Contact{